microsoft/MLOpsPython/docs/getting_started.md

 ![Training pipeline](./images/training-pipeline.png)

-Great, you now have the build pipeline set up which automatically triggers every time there's a change in the master branch!
+Great, you now have the build pipeline for training set up which automatically triggers every time there's a change in the master branch!

 The pipeline stages are summarized below: